marlhakizi/Ad-Prediction-App/README.md

 # Using Heroku to deploy an ML Predictive Model

 In this repository:
--I create a web app by deploying a predictive model on Heroku using Flask.The web page asks the user to upload a file and once submitted, it predicts whether a customer will click on an Advertisement or not.
+* I create a web app by deploying a predictive model on Heroku using Flask.The web page asks the user to upload a file and once submitted, it predicts whether a customer will click on an Advertisement or not.

--I added documents that make a flask API by entering a json input
+* I added documents that make a flask API by entering a json input